NVIDIA/NeMo/docs/source/asr/asr_language_models.rst

     final_score = acoustic_score + beam_alpha*lm_score - beam_beta*seq_length

 where acoustic_score is the score predicted by the acoustic encoder and lm_score is the one estimated by the LM.
-Parameter beam_alpha specifies amount of importance to place on the N-gram language model, and beam_beta is a penalty term given to longer word sequences.
+Parameter 'beam_alpha' specifies amount of importance to place on the N-gram language model, and 'beam_beta' is a penalty term given to longer word sequences.

 Train N-gram LM
 ---------------
+The script to train a KenLM model can be found at `scripts/asr_language_modelling/ngram_lm/train_kenlm.py <https://github.com/NVIDIA/NeMo/blob/main/scripts/asr_language_modelling/ngram_lm/train_kenlm.py>`__.

 You may train the N-gram LM as the following: